Breathing New Life Into a Capital City with P3 Funding

 In an increasingly competitive environment, city leaders are often pulled in multiple directions as they face conflicting priorities for traditional funding sources.
 Many have responded to such pressures with the public-private partnership (P3) funding model, learning that private investment can generate public enthusiasm and momentum for projects.

-City leaders in Topeka, Kansas, recently used this approach to revitalize a downtown thoroughfare, Kansas Avenue.
+City leaders in Topeka, Kansas, used the P3 approach in 2015 to revitalize a downtown thoroughfare, Kansas Avenue.
 The comprehensive project included a traffic study, wider sidewalks and new pavement, curbs, gutters, benches, landscaping, water lines, street lighting and pocket parks.
 It was challenging to launch a project that had previously stalled for decades despite several grass roots attempts, yet perseverance led to the largest public-private partnership in the city’s recent history.

 Momentum starts with a strong vision